These sweet Chocolate Almond Pancakes are the perfect brunch treat! Chocolate and almond are a match made in heaven!

 - If using almond extract, taste after ¼ teaspoon to see if that's enough for you.
 Some people find the flavor to be a bit strong.
 You can also leave it out.

-🥞 Other Pancake Recipes
+🥞 Other Vegan Pancake Recipes

 Chocolate pancakes with a hint of almond, yes, please!
 Any excuse to have some chocolate for breakfast, am I right?